kubernetes/website/docs/admin/multiple-schedulers.md

 {% include code.html language="yaml" file="multiple-schedulers/my-scheduler.yaml" ghlink="/docs/admin/multiple-schedulers/my-scheduler.yaml" %}

 An important thing to note here is that the name of the scheduler specified as an argument to the scheduler command in the container spec should be unique.
-This is the name that is matched against the value of the optional `scheduler.alpha.kubernetes.io/name` annotation on pods, to determine whether this scheduler is responsible for scheduling a particular pod.
+This is the name that is matched against the value of the optional `spec.schedulername` on pods, to determine whether this scheduler is responsible for scheduling a particular pod.

 Please see the
 [kube-scheduler documentation](/docs/admin/kube-scheduler/) for